 - Improve: This phase involves designing innovative solutions to improve the target process.

 - Control: This phase involves controlling the new implementations and avoiding any regressions.

 This methodology, also known as DFSS (“Design For Six Sigma”), is utilized by projects that are involved in creating a new product or process designs.
 The following are the five phases of this approach:

 - Define: This phase defines the design goals keeping in mind the interests of both the organization as well as its stakeholders.

 - Measure: This phase measures characteristics that are critical to quality (CTQ).
 It also measures and reassesses risk and estimates product potential and capacity of the production process.

 - Analyze: This phase provides design alternatives.
-It includes several steps such as creating and evaluating conceptual designs and developing the best possible design keeping in mind the the total life cycle cost of the design.
+It includes several steps such as creating and evaluating conceptual designs and developing the best possible design keeping in mind the total life cycle cost of the design.

 - Design: This phase involves creating a detailed design of the improved alternative.

 - Verify: This phase verifies and validates the improved alternative design.
-This is followed by deployment of the new process, together with detailed documentation of all vital knowledge gained during the process.
+This is followed by the deployment of the new process, together with detailed documentation of all vital knowledge gained during the process.